 Tip 1: Taking notes

-It is worthwhile interpreting your notes as you go along, so that they are not merely a transcript of what you have read, but contain an intellectual element.This not only helps with your later writing, but also reduces the danger that you have unknowingly plagiarised another author's work.
+How you take notes must be linked to your record keeping system, typically EndNote.
+You must record the full citation so you can return to it later.
+Interpreting your notes as you go along is effecient.
+They are an analysis of the article and demonstrates how it fits with the literature not merely a transcript.This approach helps with your later writing, but also reduces the danger that you have unknowingly plagiarised another author's work.
 In writing your dissertation or research report, you need to have linked and integrated any such ideas and concepts with your personal knowledge framework.
+There are fields in EndNote that allow you at record notes and attach your own megadata (e.g. chemical names, processes, theories, methodologies, relevant chapter in thesis, software etc.) for later retrieval.

 Tip 2: Recording authors' names

-It is also handy to establish a consistent format for recording names, to prevent the occurrence of several versions of the same name.
-This is particularly important where there may be more than one entry for the same author (see examples below).
+Establish a consistent format for recording names, to prevent the occurrence of several versions of the same name.
+This is particularly important where there may be more than one format of name for the same author (see examples below), include as much information as possible.

 Bob F. Samuels